 Assessment of vaccine hesitancy

-At wave 6 in the COVID Survey, study members were asked “Imagine that a vaccine against COVID-19 was available for anyone who wanted it.
+At wave 6 in the COVID Survey, study members were asked, “Imagine that a vaccine against COVID-19 was available for anyone who wanted it.
 How likely or unlikely would you be to take the vaccine?”.
 Possible responses were “Very likely”, “Likely”, “Unlikely” and “Very unlikely”.
 The latter two categories were combined to denote vaccine hesitancy.

 Statistical analyses

 To summarise the relation between mental morbidity, physical morbidity, and vaccine hesitancy, we used logistic regression to compute odds ratios with accompanying 95% confidence intervals.
 The most basic analyses were adjusted for age, sex, and ethnicity.
-Retaining these covariates, we then explored the impact of controlling separately and collectively for education, shielding status, and cognition; we mutually adjusted for a diagnosis of mental illness or physical illness.
+Retaining these covariates, we then explored the impact of controlling separately and collectively for education, shielding status, and cognitive function; we mutually adjusted for a diagnosis of mental illness or physical illness.

 Results

 In table 1 we show study member characteristics according to vaccine intention in unadjusted analyses.
 In a sample of 11,955 individuals (6741 women) who responded in full to the enquiry regarding COVID-19 vaccine intentionality, 15.4% indicated that they were hesitant.
 Relative to the group who indicated a willingness to have the vaccine, those who were hesitant were more likely to be younger, female, from an ethnic minority background, be less well educated, and have a lower general cognitive function score.
 The hesitant were also less likely to have an existing somatic morbidity, as indexed by cardiometabolic disease and cancer.
 Related, there was also a lower prevalence of shielding in the hesitant category (correlation between any physical morbidity and shielding: ρ=0.12, p<0.0001, N=10916).
-There was, however, little evidence of a difference in prevalence of specific mental health diagnoses across the hesitant groups; only ‘other’ mental health conditions was more common in study members expressing hesitancy but the absolute difference was marginal with statistical significance generated from the large numbers.
-People who declared themselves reticent in taking the vaccine when offered had slightly higher levels of distress symptoms.
+There was, however, little evidence of a difference in prevalence of specific mental health diagnoses across the hesitant groups; only ‘other’ mental health conditions was more common in study members expressing hesitancy, but the absolute difference was marginal with statistical significance generated from the large numbers.
+People who declared themselves reticent in taking the vaccine when offered had slightly higher levels of psychological distress symptoms.

-In table 2 we used multiple regression analyses to explore the independent role, if any, of an existing diagnosis of a morbidity as a predictor of vaccine hesitancy.
-After adjustment for age, sex, and ethnicity, relative to people without a physical condition, those with a diagnosis of cardiometabolic disease (odds ratio; 95% confidence interval: 0.82; 0.67, 0.99) or respiratory disease (0.71; 0.57, 0.88) were less like to decline an offer of vaccination.
-People with cancer were also somewhat less likely to decline vaccination but this observation was not statistically significant.
-Shielding, indicated for an array of somatic conditions, was similarly related to hesitancy (0.81; 0.63, 1.03).
-Adjusting for a range of covariates (table 2 and figure 2) had little impact on these relationships, the exception being the regression coefficient for shielding becoming statistically significance at conventional levels (0.76; 0.59, 0.96).
+In table 2 we used multiple regression analyses to explore the association between an existing diagnosis of a morbidity as a predictor of vaccine hesitancy.
+Relative to people without a physical condition, those with a diagnosis of cardiometabolic disease (odds ratio; 95% confidence interval: 0.82; 0.67, 0.99) or respiratory disease (0.71; 0.57, 0.88) were less like to have reported that they would decline an offer of vaccination, after adjustment for age, sex, and ethnicity.
+The associations between cancer and shielding and vaccine hesitancy were not statistically significant.
+Adjusting for a range of covariates (table 2 and figure 2) had little impact on these relationships, the exception was the regression coefficient for shielding becoming statistically significant at conventional levels (0.76; 0.59, 0.96); i.e., people who were shielding were less vaccine-hesitant.
 The lack of impact of control for individual covariates is shown in table a1 (appendix).